 - Don’t use too many time adverbials

-Over half of the US workforce is currently made up of Millennials, and they’re bringing with them a more casual communication style.
+Over half of the US workforce is currently made up of Millennials, bringing a more casual communication style.
 These professionals value authentic connections and often scoff at methods of overly-formal communication.

-If the majority of your audience is composed of Millennials, then, you may want to consider adopting a more casual tone in your email subject lines.
+If most of your audience is composed of Millennials, you may want to consider adopting a more casual tone in your email subject lines.
 You might also consider tracking this preference for formal or casual communication, for each prospect.